openzipkin/brave/brave-core-spring/README.md

-# brave-impl-spring #
+# brave-core-spring #

 Latest release available in Maven central:

     <dependency>
         <groupId>com.github.kristofa</groupId>
-        <artifactId>brave-impl-spring</artifactId>
+        <artifactId>brave-core-spring</artifactId>
         <version>2.4.1</version>
     </dependency>

-The brave-impl-spring module has Spring dependency injection configuration classes for the brave-impl api objects (Java based container configuration).
+The brave-core-spring module has Spring dependency injection configuration classes for the brave-impl api objects (Java based container configuration).

 It does not use XML configuration but Java based container configuration using annotations.